 NCI Community Oncology Research Program (NCORP)

-The NCI Community Oncology Research Program (NCORP) was launched in 2014 to ensure that people have access to clinical trials and the benefits of the latest research, regardless of where they live.
+The NCI Community Oncology Research Program (NCORP) was launched in 2014 to ensure that people can participate in clinical trials focused on cancer control, prevention, and care delivery, regardless of where they live.

 NCORP is a network of institutions that conduct clinical trials and cancer care delivery research in the community, where most cancer patients receive their care.
 The NCORP network designs and conducts cancer prevention, supportive care and symptom management, screening, and surveillance clinical trials.
 The network also participates in treatment and imaging clinical trials conducted by NCI's National Clinical Trials Network (NCTN) and integrates health disparities research questions into NCORP studies.